A bright yellow tennis ball placed on a mound of gray concrete mixture.

 Ground works for Padel Courts

-3. Playing area 20 x 10 m: permeable to water or with a slope of around 0,7 %
+3. Playing area drainage — either water-permeable surface or a slope of around 0.7%

 (*) In cold countries strip foundations must be frost-free.
 If it comes to frost, the water expands.
 It has so much power that it can lift the foundation at points.
 This will damage the foundation itself, allowing water to penetrate.
 This water in the foundation now causes the damage by bursting from the inside.
 The damage progresses more and more, if the foundation has not been laid correctly.